joshjzaslow/LaTeX-jekkish/README.rst

 Inspired by the writing workflow of Markdown + YAML used in Jekyll, I wanted a system that would allow me to do something similar for LaTeX files.
 More often than not, I reuse my LaTeX styles, and import a file of content in the {maincontent} environment.
 Hopefully you can find it useful too.

-This program takes files that look like the sample below (LaTeX content with YAML header), generates a full LaTeX file, and then compiles this with pdftex.
+This program takes files that look like the sample below (LaTeX content with YAML header), generates a full LaTeX file, and then compiles this with pdflatex or xelatex.

 Disclaimer
 ------------------------------